Our Forest Properties

 We view the forests as living laboratories; living endowments; and places for students, faculty, and alumni to work together to practice responsible stewardship.
 For example, Emeritus Professor Bill Wilson worked with students for the last two summers to complete a second 10-year re-measurement of nearly 200 systematically arranged plots on Mt.
 Toby and Cadwell to document 20 years of change in forest structure and composition – a huge wealth of information is available from these data.
 We also have a library of GIS coverages available for the forests.

-The UMass Board of Trustees granted responsibility for management and oversight of the forests to the Department of Natural Resources Conservation.
+The UMass Board of Trustees granted responsibility for management and oversight of the forests to the Department of Environmental Conservation.
 Anyone wishing to use any of the University forests for research or education should complete and return an application to use the forest to the Department of Environmental Conservation prior to any research or demonstration activity.
 Failure to do so may compromise ongoing research and will mean removal of any field equipment, marks or other items left on the site.